chiranjivsethi/Machine_Learning_Algorithm_Visualised/README.md

     This will reset the window by removing all the points

-## Linear Regression with and without Gradient Descent
+## Linear Regression with Gradient Descent
 Linear Regression is a prediction algorithm and Gradient Descent is optimization fuction which is used to minimize error in prediction.

 Press following keybord keys to enter a point on possition of mouse pointer: